Global well-posedness and inviscid limit of the compressible Navier-Stokes-Vlasov-Fokker-Planck system with density-dependent friction force: Introduction

 The existence and asymptotic behavior of weak solutions to \eqref{A5} were proved by Mellet and Vasseur \cite{MV-MMMAS-2007,MV-CMP-2008} in a three-dimensional bounded domain.
 The global existence and exponential decay of classical solutions were investigated by Chae, Kang, and Lee \cite{CKL-JHDE-2013} in $\mathbb{T}^3\times\mathbb{R}^3$.
 In a recent work by Wang \cite{Ww-CMS-2024} the global existence of strong solutions was established in $H^2$ with the optimal decay rates for solutions' spatial derivatives, including an added term $\nabla{\rm div}u$ in the momentum equation \eqref{A5}$_2$.
 For the compressible Euler-VFP equations with friction force $u - v$, i.e., by neglecting the viscosity term $\mu \Delta u$ in \eqref{A5}$_2$,

 Carrillo and Goudon \cite{CG-CPDE-2006} performed asymptotic analysis and hydrodynamic expansions to \eqref{A6} in both the flowing and bubbling regimes.
 Duan and Liu \cite{DL-KRM-2013} established the global well-posedness of classical solutions to \eqref{A6} under small initial perturbations around the equilibrium state $(\rho,u,F)=(1, 0, M)$.
-Recently, Li, Wang and Wang \cite{LWW-ARMA-2022} studied the asymptotic stability of the systems \eqref{A5} and \eqref{A6} within a finite time interval.
+Recently, Li, Wang and Wang \cite{LWW-ARMA-2022} studied the global asymptotic stability of the systems \eqref{A5} and \eqref{A6} in $\mathbb{R}^3$.
 For additional results on compressible fluid-particle models, interested readers can refer to \cite{LLY22,Mu-Wang-20,CJ-SIAM-2021,LS-JDE-2021,LNW-24-1} and the references cited therein.

 For the incompressible NS-VFP equations with a density-independent friction force of the form $\rho( u - v) $, it takes the following form:

 This system is known as the incompressible inhomogeneous NS-VFP system.
 However, only a few mathematical results are available for this model.
 Su and Yao \cite{SY-2020-JDE} studied the hydrodynamic limit of system \eqref{A7} in a bounded domain $\Omega \subset \mathbb{R}^2$.
 Jiang, Li, and Ni \cite{JLN-preprint-2024} proved the global well-posedness and large-time behavior of solutions to system \eqref{A7}.
 When the diffusion term $\Delta_v F$ in \eqref{A7}$_3$ is omitted, the corresponding hydrodynamic limit was established in a bounded domain $\Omega \subset \mathbb{R}^3$ in \cite{SWYZ-2023-JDE}.
 Li, Shou, and Zhang \cite{LSZ-2025-KRM} obtained exponential stability of solutions to the NS–Vlasov system near vacuum in $\mathbb{R}^3$.
 Very recently, in \cite{lnsw-2025} we joint with Shou obtained the global well-posedness, optimal decay rates, and inviscid limit to the system \eqref{A7} with more general friction force $\rho(u-v)$.